hereTariq/book-directory-api/README.md

 ```
 DELETE /books/delete/621cffb54d718b73f2662cd2
 Authorization: Bearer <YOUR TOKEN>

 ```

 ## API Authentication

-To create or update or delete a book, you need to register and then login.
+To create or update or delete a book, you need to signup and then login.

 ### SIGNUP